g-seeberg/UHIPY/README.md

 -----Documentation-----

 This code was used for the paper "Evaluating the potential of Landsat satellite data to monitor the effectiveness of measures to mitigate urban heat islands: A case study for Stuttgart (Germany)".
-The paper has been published in Urban Science (MDPI) on September 9th 2022 (https://www.mdpi.com/2413-8851/6/4/82).
+The paper has been published in Urban Science (MDPI) on November 9th 2022 (https://www.mdpi.com/2413-8851/6/4/82).
 RED, NIR, TIR and cloudmask(QA) bands from Landsat collection 2 must be available.
 Workingdirectory (wd) must be the same for all scripts.
 modules necessary: arcpy (with arcgis pro), os and numpy.